Andrew03/transformer-abstractive-summarization/README.md

   --doc_model \
   --num_epochs_dat 10 \
   --num_epochs_ft 10 \
+  --n_batch 16 \
+  --accum_iter 4 \
   --use_pretrain
 ```
 to train the pre-trained document embedding model over `dataset` for 10 epochs using domain adaptive training, and 10 epochs using fine tuning.
+The model will
+be trained with a effective batch size of 64, since the actual batch size is 16 and we accumulate gradients over 4 batches.
+Batch size must be divisible by
+the number of gpus available.
 Training is currently optimized for multi-gpu usage, and may not work for single gpu machines.

 ## Evaluation
 To evaluate a model, run the following command: